AdobeDocs/commerce-merchant-services.de-DE/help/landing/saas.md

 ## Katalogsynchronisierung

-Wenn [!DNL Commerce] -Instanz stellt erfolgreich eine Verbindung zu [!DNL Commerce Services], exportiert der Prozess der Katalogsynchronisierung Produktdaten aus Ihrer [!DNL Commerce] Server zu [!DNL Commerce Services].
-[Weitere Infos](catalog-sync.md) Informationen zur Katalogsynchronisierung.
+When your [!DNL Commerce] instance successfully connects to [!DNL Commerce Services], the catalog sync process exports product data from your [!DNL Commerce] server to [!DNL Commerce Services].
+[Learn more](catalog-sync.md) about the catalog sync process.